 Qualitative variables are divided into two types: nominal and ordinal.

-On the other hand, an ordinal variable is a qualitative variable with an order implied in the levels.
-For instance, the variable “severity of road accidents” is ordinal because there is a clear order in the levels light/moderate/fatal.
+On the other hand, a qualitative ordinal variable is a qualitative variable with an order implied in the levels.
+For instance, if the severity of road accidents has been measured on a scale such as light, moderate and fatal accidents, this variable is a qualitative ordinal variable because there is a clear order in the levels.

 - From a continuous to a discrete variable